azambakides/GitHub-Quiz/README.md

 These memes are funny.
 Who the hell gives a pen and paper to write code in an interview?
 They must be absolutely mad!

-I have looked up other memes, and honestly, I could spend the entire exam just scrolling and laughing at all of the memes that will be part of my new life soon!
+I have looked up other memes too add.
+Honestly, I could spend the entire exam just scrolling and laughing at all of the memes that will be part of my new life soon!
+I love memes!